First version published @ LapsusLima on April 11, 2020.

 Still from Ken Russell’s The Devils, 1971.

-This text was expanded, made more precise and supplemented by the ulterior “Hyperbaroque,” but it was part of the train of thought that led me to realise that our variety of Baroque experience was not like any of its subcategories—Rococo, Plateresque or Churrigueresque (aka Ultra Baroque)—but something new.
+This text was expanded, made more precise and supplemented by the ulterior “Hyperbaroque,” but it was part of the train of thought that led me to realise that our variety of Baroque experience was not like any of its subcategories—Rococo, Plateresque or Churrigueresque (aka Ultra Baroque)—but a new turn of the screw.

 The fundamental differences are in emphasis, substance and scale: if the Baroque is movement (cfr Maravall), the Hyperbaroque is acceleration.
 And as we have witnessed, the escape velocity of movement is exposure to the exponential; which we’re ill-equipped to grasp, much less handle.